carlohamalainen/carlohamalainen.github.io/_posts/2010-09-24-mumps-scope.md

  QUIT 777
 </pre>

-&#8230; and wrote:
+... and wrote:

-> It should run correctly in the way you&#8217;d expect, with LocalVariable properly lexically scoped.
-Procedures don&#8217;t have to have formal parameters, but functions must, even if it&#8217;s an empty list as above.
+> It should run correctly in the way you'd expect, with LocalVariable properly lexically scoped.
+Procedures don't have to have formal parameters, but functions must, even if it's an empty list as above.
 Procedures just QUIT at the end.
 Functions quit with a return value and are invoked using the $$ at the front of the name.
 Procedures are invoked with a Do.

 That cleared up some of my (mis)understanding of the scoping rules.
 Unfortunately the large Mumps system that I have worked on uses procedures almost all of the time (not functions) and no formal parameter lists and I took that as a given.